Djamel Abdoun: Veria

-On 20 July 2015, Abdoun was approached by the Superleague side, Veria and her president, Theodoros Karipidis, in order to sign a contract for the club.
+On 20 July 2015, Abdoun was approached by the Super League side, Veria and her president, Theodoros Karipidis, in order to sign a contract for the club.
 Although, the player was positive playing for Veria, the offer made to him was turned down as it did not financially satisfy the player, he was offered about €250,000.
 A week later, Veria returned with a new improved offer.
 A day later, on 28 July 2015, Abdoun came in an oral agreement with the Macedonian club.
 Abdoun officially signed his contract on 8 August 2015.

 Abdoun debuted on 23 August 2015 where he assisted Veria's equalizing goal on 1–1 home draw on season premiere against PAS Giannina with a free kick.
 On 29 August 2015, Abdoun scored his first goal for Veria in an away match against Panthrakikos after a Thomas Nazlidis' long ball.
 He scored with a penalty kick his second goal in the same game.
 He named man of the match.
-On 4 October 2015, he scored from the penalty spot, giving the victory by 1–0 in an away game against Kalloni.
+On 4 October 2015, he scored from the penalty spot, giving the victory by 1–0 in an away game against AEL Kalloni.

 Abdoun was released on a free transfer from Veria on 31 August 2016.